axrp/axrp.github.io/_posts/2020-12-10-episode-3-negotiable-reinforcement-learning-andrew-critch.markdown

 I take exception to the claim that people are broadly okay with the stock market, but I'll agree that the stock market is, in fact still happening.

 **Daniel Filan:**
 Yeah, I think people are okay with some individual trades.
-If you and I trade in equity, the person who knows more about the value of that equity in the future has an edge on that trade.
+If you and I trade an equity, the person who knows more about the value of that equity in the future has an edge on that trade.
 I guess I haven't seen polling, my assumption is that most people are okay with the idea that I can trade in equity with you, but maybe you don't think that.

 **Andrew Critch:**
 Well.
 Claims about what most people think are okay are a little bit dangerous.
 And I'm a little bit uncomfortable making them.